Unboxed-Software/solana-course/content/transfer-hook.md

-1. Create the mint with the transfer hook extension and point to the on-chain transfer hook program you want to use.
+1. Create the mint with the transfer hook extension and point to the onchain transfer hook program you want to use.

 2. Initialize the `extraAccountList` account.
 This step must be done before any transfer, and it is the responsibility of the mint owner/creator.
 It only needs to happen once for each mint.